Day for Daniel 2025

 Free educational resources helping children and their families learn about safety online

-A counseling session for a child who has experienced sexual abuse
+A counselling session for a child who has experienced sexual abuse

 Daniel’s story and legacy